craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/The Bombings.md

 ### Timeline of The Bombings
 12/21/12 - A large device explodes within the city of Louisville, Kentucky.
-Immediately, it becomes clear that the device also carried, and has since spread an unknown hazardous contagion.
+Immediately, it becomes clear that the device also carried, and has since spread, an unknown hazardous contagion.
 12/23/12 - A Quarantine Zone surrounding the Louisville area is created and enforced by the Kentucky National Guard.
 01/14/13 - The first shots are fired on the Northern Border of the Kentucky Quarantine Zone.
 The conditions of the shooting are unknown.
 Multiple shootings occur at other Border Posts after this incident.
 04/07/13 - The Louisville Infection breaches the Kentucky Quarantine Zone.
 The event reaches international news headlines within 12 hours.